Frequently Asked Questions

 What criteria does a historical district need to meet in order to become designated?

-A proposed historical district must meet one or more of the City's designation, consistant with the City's designatation criteria guidelines, please see the link to the left.
+A proposed historical district must meet one or more of the City's designation, consistent with the City's designation criteria guidelines, please see the link to the left.

 What information is included in a Historical Survey Report to create a historical district?

 Often, potential historical districts are identified in Reconnaissance Level surveys.
 Nonetheless, an Intensive Level survey must be prepared to justify the historical significance of a potential district.
 Surveys may be prepared by professionals, or volunteers, or a combination of both.
 All surveys prepared either by volunteers or professionals must be reviewed by staff to determine survey completeness prior to HRB review.
 The survey identifies district boundaries and includes a District History and Significance Statement.
 Contributors, non-contributors, and distinguishing district features are mapped and recorded on standard state Department of Park and Recreation (DPR) forms.
 Substantial background research on each contributing property, including owners, architects, builders, etc., is also included on the forms.
 This information helps develop the District History and supports the Significance Statement.
 For the City's District Nomination Guidelines please see the link to the left.

 How are contributing sites identified?

 A contributing site meets the significance characteristics of the district.
 It has good physical integrity, in that most of its character-defining features are intact.
 It was built within the historical timeframe for the district and adds to the general understanding of the district's significance.

 A non-contributing site has been so substantially modified that it no longer conveys the historical significance of the district, and the modifications are not reversible.
 Alternatively, a non-contributing site was built outside the district's historical timeframe so it does not add to the understanding of the district's significance.